Alternatives#

 OpenHands#

-OpenHands (formerly OpenDevin) is a leading open-source platform for software development agents, with impressive performance on benchmarks and a large community.
+OpenHands (formerly OpenDevin) is a leading open-source platform for software development agents, with strong benchmark performance.

 Key features: